-On 3rd June 2024, the Central Bank of Nigeria (CBN) revoked the license of Heritage Bank Plc with immediate effect.
-The Company will allow the process to follow due course and will engage with the liquidator to ensure that a reasonable and fair outcome is achieved.

-There were no other events after the reporting date which could have had any material effect on the loss for the year ended 31 December 2021 which have not been adequately provided for or disclosed in the Financial Statements.
+On 25 March 2024, the Company's board members were restructured following changes in the boards of AMCON and BPE.
+Additionally, on 3 June 2024, the Central Bank of Nigeria (CBN) revoked the license of Heritage Bank Plc with immediate effect.
+The Company will follow due process and engage with the appointed liquidator to ensure a fair and reasonable resolution.
+There were no other events after the reporting date which could have had any material effect on the profit for the year ended 31 December 2023 which have not been adequately provided for or disclosed in the Financial Statements.